Aalto-Electric-Drives/motulator/docs/source/model/converters.rst

 Six-Pulse Diode Bridge
 ----------------------

 The figure below shows a six-pulse diode bridge rectifier, where the inductor :math:`L` and the capacitor :math:`C` are placed in the DC link.
 For simplicity, a three-phase supply voltage is assumed to be stiff.
-The class :class:`motulator.model.FrequencyConverter` applies this model as a part of a frequency converter model.
+The class :class:`motulator.drive.model.FrequencyConverter` applies this model as a part of a frequency converter model.

 .. figure:: figs/diode_bridge.svg
    :width: 100%